jcxldn/Unity-Collectables/README.md

 A Unity3D Game based on the tutorial.

-See releases for stable versions, as master will be in active development.
+See releases or tags for stable versions, as master will be in active development.

 # Notices